jehna/thejunkland.com/content/blog/fixing-last-point-on-google-pagespeed-insights.md

 ---
 title: Fixing the last point on Google PageSpeed Insights
 modified: 1451305824890
+description: Blog post about an open source tool you can use to improve your site's speed and gain 100/100 points on Google PageSpeed Insights benchmark.
 ---

 If you've tried to build your site to 100/100 in the Google PageSpeed Insights,